jrowellfx/jrowellfx/README.md

 # James Philip Rowell

 I have over 35 years of experience with computer animation, vfx production and software development.
 I'm happy to share some of my work here.

-Especially check out my repo for lsseq.
-Enjoy!
+Please checkout my ❤️ [sponsor](https://github.com/sponsors/jrowellfx) ❤️ page for a fuller description of the work here.
+Also please consider sponsoring me here on github - MUCH APPRECIATED!

+Many thanks,
+James.

 <!--
 **jrowellfx/jrowellfx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.